Johnny B. Goode: Legacy

 The Voyager Golden Record contains "Johnny B. Goode" among various musical pieces from many cultures.

 In The Guardian, Joe Queenan argued that "no song in the history of rock'n'roll more jubilantly celebrates the downmarket socioeconomic roots of the genre" than "Johnny B. Goode".
 In Billboard, Jason Lipshutz stated that the song was "the first rock-star origin story", and that it featured "a swagger and showmanship that had not yet invaded radio".

 When Chuck Berry was honored in the first Rock and Roll Hall of Fame induction ceremony on January 23, 1986, he performed "Johnny B. Goode" and "Rock and Roll Music", backed by Bruce Springsteen and the E Street Band.
 The Hall of Fame included both songs as well as "Maybellene" in their list of the 500 songs that shaped rock and roll.
 The song was inducted into the Grammy Hall of Fame in 1999, for its influence as a rock and roll single.

-The song appears on the 1973 American Graffiti soundtrack album.

 "Johnny B. Goode" has been recorded in cover versions by a wide variety of artists in different genres.
+In 1964, Dion DiMucci recorded a blues rock redition of the song that was released as the A-side to the single Chicago Blues.
 In 1969, country musician Buck Owens's version from his album Buck Owens in London "Live" topped Billboard magazine's Hot Country Sides chart.
 In 1972, Jimi Hendrix had a posthumous hit with a live version from the live album Hendrix in the West peaking at number 35 on the UK Singles Chart and later reaching number 13 on the New Zealand Top 50 in 1986.

+The song appears on the 1973 American Graffiti soundtrack album.
+The Sex Pistols also covered it for their soundtrack The Great Rock 'n' Roll Swindle in 1979.
+Elton John's cover of the song is the opening track of his 1979 album Victim of Love.
 Peter Tosh's 1983 rendition from his album Mama Africa peaked at number 84 on the Billboard Hot 100, number 48 on the UK Singles Chart, number 10 in the Netherlands, and number 29 in New Zealand.
 In 1988, Judas Priest's version from their album Ram It Down reached number 64 on the UK Singles Chart.
-The Sex Pistols also covered it for their soundtrack The Great Rock 'n' Roll Swindle in 1979.
-Elton John's cover of the song is the opening track of his 1979 album Victim of Love.